B2B Demand Generation Glossary

 Pipeline Coverage Gap

 A pipeline coverage gap exists when qualified pipeline is insufficient to meet revenue targets.
-This forces sales teams to accept lower-quality leads and marketing teams to focus on short-term lead generation rather than long-term demand creation.
+Sales teams start accepting lower-quality leads.
+Marketing shifts attention toward short-term lead generation rather than long-term demand creation, sacrificing the compounding returns that only sustained programs produce.
 The gap often indicates upstream demand generation problems that tactical fixes cannot solve.

 Related Terms: Pipeline Coverage Ratio, Demand Generation Theater, Pipeline Generation

-Use these definitions to align Sales, Marketing, and RevOps on what "qualified" means and what "coverage" requires.
+Use these definitions to get Sales, Marketing, and RevOps aligned on what "qualified" actually means and what "coverage" genuinely requires across your pipeline.
 If you are heading into annual planning with fuzzy definitions, you are budgeting for fiction.
 Want us to align your demand gen vocabulary and operating model?
 Talk to The Starr Conspiracy.

 Examples